solargrammars/solargrammars.github.io/_posts/2017-01-03-colors-in-context.md

 <img src="/assets/img/blog/colors-in-context-img/p26.png" style="height:50px;">

 With this data, we can test a direct analogy from natural language BOW models.
-Lets recall such formulation as , lets say we have a sentence $$s$$ composed by $$n$$ words , $$s  = \{  w_1, w_2 , ... , w_n \}$$, then a CBOW approach
+Let's recall such formulation as , let's say we have a sentence $$s$$ composed by $$n$$ words , $$s  = \{  w_1, w_2 , ... , w_n \}$$, then a CBOW approach
 learn vectors $$v_i$$ for a word $$w_i$$ as maximizing the likelihood of $$w_i$$ given its neighborhood  $$\{ w_{i-c} , ... , w_{i+c} \}$$.